How to write a resume

 - Your gender

-A possible exception to this when providing this information would be an advantage.
-For example, if the employer is looking for someone young, or a female applicant, or an applicant who comes from a particular background.
-In this situation consider including such information if you think it would strengthen your application.
+A possible exception to this might be when providing this information would give your application an advantage (e.g., if the employer is looking for someone young, or a female applicant).
+In these situations, consider including such information if you think it would strengthen your application.

 Typos or Factual Errors

 Submitting a resume or cover letter with spelling mistakes will guarantee you don't get an interview.
-Make sure that you spellcheck your resume before you send it, but get someone else to read it as well and check for mistakes you might have missed.
+You should spellcheck your resume before you send it, but you should also get someone else to read it as well and check for mistakes you might have missed.

 Double-check everything that you include in your resume.
 If you mention the company's name, make sure you get it right.
 If you mention the name of places you've worked before, make sure you get that right.
 Mistakes on resumes are worse than typos.

 You should also consider getting your resume looked at by someone professional.
-Check out "Get Someone to Look at It Before You Send It", below.
+Check out "Reviewing Your Resume", below.

-For examples of ways to put together a resume, check out our Sample Resumes and Cover Letters Page for some templates that you can download use to create your own resume.
+For examples of ways to apply all of the above advice when you put together your resume, check out our Sample Resumes and Cover Letters page, where you can download some resume templates to use to create your own resume.